What our Donors do

 The biggest single grant ever received by C4L was from the Energy and Water SETA – a South African government window of funding through a “discretionary grant”.

-The reports and evaluations that were submitted as part of due process are not enough - we must say a heart-felt "Siyabonga!" here once again for all these generous gifts.
+The reports and evaluations that were submitted routinely, as part of due process, are not enough… we must add a heart-felt “Siyabonga!” here once again for all these generous gifts.